DS-jr/REST-API-FastAPI-bg-v1/README.md

 # API with FastAPI framework
 API processing signatures.tsv file (table with data), allowing to search & get data from the table<br>

-Clone this repository<br>
+Clone this GitHub repository<br>
-Enter the clonde directory on your computer<br>
+Enter the cloned directory on your computer<br>

 <h2>Run the solution</h2>